Skip to main content

 Stellar smart contracts are small programs written in the Rust programming language.

-To build and develop contracts you need only a couple prerequisites:
+To build and develop contracts you need the following prerequisites:

 Install Rust